-Our skin produces a very specific type of oil- or Sebum as it is technically referred to as.
-This oil catches a lot of heat for issues like acne and is generally something people try to actively rid themselves of.
-What if I told you that your oily skin is not actually to blame for your breakouts and that the “oil free” moisturizers and foaming cleansers that are specifically marketed to your oily skin may be causing your skin to be extra oily and are actually contributing to any breakouts you are experiencing?
+Our skin produces a very specific type of oil- or Sebum as it is technically referred to which has proven to be a fairly misunderstood and often mysterious substance.
+It catches a lot of heat for issues like acne and is generally something people try to actively rid themselves of.
+What if I told you that your oily skin is not solely to blame for your breakouts and that the “oil free” moisturizers and foaming cleansers that are specifically marketed to your oily skin may be causing your skin to be extra oily and contributing to any breakouts you are experiencing?

 Think about a jar of water that you have added oil to.

 That oil settles on top of the water, protecting it and preventing the water from evaporating, almost as if you had put a lid on the jar.
-Remove that oil and the water quickly evaporates into the atmosphere.
-This is precisely what happens with your skin.
+Remove that oil and the water more rapidly evaporates into the atmosphere.
+This is similar to what happens with your skin.

 Now think about what happens when you use a foaming cleanser with a harsh surfactant (the ingredient that makes it bubble or foam) to effectively remove all of the oil from your skin, the same way you would remove oil or grease from a dirty pot or pan.
 Those soapy bubbles work well and as intended to get rid of all of your oil, but that includes this protective barrier and any moisture that it was keeping locked in.
 Our cells need moisture in order to function, without moisture the skin will experience obvious dryness which leads to things like accelerated aging, conditions like eczema, psoriasis and atopic dermatitis.
 If acne is present, because wounds heal best in a moist environment, that acne will be slow to heal and sure to leave behind scarring or dark mark and an uneven skin tone.
 In fact, in recent studies our oil levels and even our hydration levels have been shown to directly affect the diversity of our skin’s microbiome!
 Something we are slowly discovering is paramount to healthy skin.